Scherzer no-hit try into 7th, Nats top Cards, lead NLCS 2-0

 The Cardinals got one baserunner into scoring position while Scherzer was on the mound.
 Kolten Wong walked with one out in the first and stole second, but Goldschmidt and Marcell Ozuna struck out.

-After Goldschmidt’s hit, Ozuna struck out again and Yadier Molina bounced into an inning-ending double play on Scherzer’s final pitch of the afternoon.
+After Goldschmidt’s hit, Ozuna struck out again and Molina bounced into an inning-ending double play on Scherzer’s final pitch of the afternoon.

 Washington went ahead to stay when Taylor homered on Wainwright’s first pitch of the third.
-The Nationals added two more on Adam Eaton’s two-run double down the first-base line with one out in the eighth.
+The Nationals added two more on Adam Eaton’s double down the first-base line with one out in the eighth.

+“This is really, it’s not just one guy carrying this team or two guys,” Scherzer said.
+“It’s really just a collective of everybody out there doing their job.”

 TRAINER’S ROOM